Today’s article is all about brain plasticity as it relates to your mood, emotional wellbeing and sense of personal empowerment!

 We will discuss the following topics:

-Plasticity of the brain refers to our brain’s malleability or changeability.
+The plasticity of the brain refers to our brain’s malleability or changeability.
 The outer layer, or cortex, of your brain is particularly adept at molding and changing based on its environment.

 Those who have optimal brain plasticity enjoy the ability to change, adapt and learn throughout life.
-What’s particularly exciting is that your brain is continually changing and you can be intentional in changing your brain ways that relieve you of your psychiatric conditions, improve your memory, attention, and so much more!
+What’s particularly exciting is that your brain is continually changing and you can be intentional in changing your brain in ways that relieve you of your psychiatric conditions, improve your memory, attention, and so much more!

 One way you can promote brain plasticity is through physical exercise.
 Research has found that older athletes are able to outperform their sedentary peers in cognitive tasks, executive functioning, memory tests, and adaptation.
 We have also seen that in addition to increasing brain plasticity, we see that exercise can actually prevent brain shrinking as we age.
-In many studies, adults who were more physically active, had greater brain volumes (Erikson, 2013).
+In many studies, adults who were more physically active had greater brain volumes (Erikson, 2013).
 The prefrontal cortex and hippocampus areas of the brain were seen to be larger in size, stronger in function and therefore individuals who exercised enjoyed more emotional stability and better memories.